karenyyng/ElGordo_paper1/README.md

-Paper to be submitted to MNRAS in mid March
+Paper to be submitted to MNRAS in mid May

-Aimming for another review in late Feb among group members and Davis collaborators for finalizing the methodology and results sections.
+Aimming for another review in early April among group members and Davis collaborators for finalizing the methodology and results sections.

 Effort to debug Will 's MCMC code
 ====
+[ ] fit the above catalogs with two different methods (to be done by week of 04/01)
+	[ ] least square fitting using bfgs
+	[ ] MCMC
-- [ ] fix shear to be calculated more exactly (See Issue wadawson/ResearchCode#10)
+[ ] fix shear to be calculated more exactly (See Issue wadawson/ResearchCode#10)
-- [ ] make mock catalog with one halo then do MCMC
-- [ ] use James' mock catalog with two halos, fix the mass of one, just infer mass of the other halo
+[ ] use James' mock catalog with two halos, fix the mass of one, just infer mass of the other halo
-- [ ] fit the above catalogs with two different methods
-	- least square fitting using bfgs
-	- MCMC
-	if two agrees but do not give the right answer, then something is wrong with the way we prepare the catalogs / do transformation

 Computation Tasks sorted by priority
 =====
-- [x] Test sensitivity of polarization prior (over the weekend)
-- [x] rerun MCMC with suitable acceptance rate / variance (early next week)
-- [x] rerun MCMAC with updated data (late next week)
+[x] Test sensitivity of polarization prior (over the weekend) [x] rerun MCMC with suitable acceptance rate / variance (early next week) [ ] rerun MCMAC with updated data (late next week)
-- [ ] Debug MCMC code
+[ ] Debug MCMC code
-- [ ] modify MCMAC to output the location of the centroids - (which coordinate do we want them in???)
+[ ] modify MCMAC to output the location of the centroids - (which coordinate do we want them in???)
-- [ ] Grab Will 's code / modify it for plotting all the simulation outputs (late next week)
+[ ] Grab Will 's code / modify it for plotting all the simulation outputs (late next week)
-- [ ]  make picture with locations of subclusters, center of mass and pericenters
+[ ]  make picture with locations of subclusters, center of mass and pericenters
-- [ ] make use of SVM for classification of subcluster members (optional)
-- [ ] finalize all the figures and numerical results before working on the the writing tasks in detail
+[ ] make use of SVM for classification of subcluster members (optional) [ ] finalize all the figures and numerical results before working on the the writing tasks in detail
-- [ ] zoom in on the merging scenario figure and see which scenario is actually more favored for beta = 0.9 with the polarization prior applied
+[ ] zoom in on the merging scenario figure and see which scenario is actually more favored for beta = 0.9 with the polarization prior applied

 Writing Tasks sorted by priority
 =====
-- [ ] incorporate comments from Tues group meetings to paper
+[ ] incorporate comments from Tues group meetings to paper
-- [x] Modify polarization section (over the weekend)
+[x] Modify polarization section (over the weekend)
-- [ ]  Write result sections
+[ ]  Write result sections
-- [ ]  add stuff to appendix this should be quick
+[ ]  add stuff to appendix this should be quick
+[ ] add Wright and Brainerd to reference

 Table of Content
 ====